MicrosoftDocs/win32/desktop-src/WmiSdk/connecting-to-wmi-remotely-with-vbscript.md

 ---
-Description: 'You can create a remote connection to WMI with VBScript by creating a connection object.
-This object contains the name of the computer, the WMI namespace you want to connect to, as well as any relevant credentials and authentication levels.'
+Description: You can create a remote connection to WMI with VBScript by creating a connection object.
+This object contains the name of the computer, the WMI namespace you want to connect to, as well as any relevant credentials and authentication levels.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'b2ad262b-148d-47cc-8be7-6df99245aa7f'
+ms.assetid: b2ad262b-148d-47cc-8be7-6df99245aa7f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Connecting to WMI Remotely with VBScript
+title: Connecting to WMI Remotely with VBScript ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Connecting to WMI Remotely with VBScript